WWLE

 WWLE (1170 AM) is a radio station broadcasting a Regional Mexican format.
 Licensed to Cornwall, New York, United States, the station serves the Newburgh-Middletown area.
+The station is owned by WWLE Radio LLC.

-1170 AM is a United States clear-channel frequency, on which WWVA and KOTV share Class A status.
+AM 1170 is a United States clear-channel frequency, on which WWVA and KOTV share Class A status.
 WWLE must leave the air during the sunset to sunrise period to protect the nighttime skywave signals of the Class A stations.

 History

 WWLE has existed in two incarnations.
 The original WWLE came to air on November 22, 1969, as the dream of the late ABC radio newscaster William L. Edmonds; the call letters are his initials.
 Edmonds' widow Adeline served as WWLE's president, while their son Bill ran the news department.
-The station aired a big band/standards format with country programs on the weekends, broadcasting from the village of Cornwall-on-Hudson.
+The station aired a big band/standards format with country music programs on the weekends, broadcasting from the village of Cornwall-on-Hudson.
 After several years, the station faced financial troubles and was eventually bought out by investors including Angelo Martinelli, the mayor of Yonkers, New York.
-By 1981, the station had changed its call letters to WCRR and eventually went dark for several years.
+By 1981, WWLE had been replaced with a new station, WCRR, which eventually went dark for several years.

-The old WWLE returned as WNBW on February 19, 1990, changing later in the year to WARW, then finally bringing back the old WWLE call letters in 1996.
-By the late 1990s, the station had moved out of the village of Cornwall to a facility on New York State Route 299 near New Paltz, New York, airing an automated Big Band format.
-Later, the station was bought by 1170 Broadcast Radio, Inc. and flipped to News Talk Information format, featuring programming from CNN Radio.
-In 2010, WWLE filed a petition to move to 1150 AM and increase its power (not possible on 1170 because of interference by WWVA in Wheeling, West Virginia); no action has been taken by the FCC.
+The old WWLE returned as WNBW on February 19, 1990, changing later in the year to WARW, becoming WRWD (simulcasting WRWD-FM) in 1993, then finally bringing back the old WWLE call letters in 1996.
+By the late 1990s, the station had moved out of the village of Cornwall to a facility on New York State Route 299 near New Paltz, New York, airing an automated big band format.
+Later, the station was bought by 1170 Broadcast Radio, Inc. and flipped to a news/talk format, featuring programming from CNN Radio.
+In 2010, WWLE filed a petition to move to 1150 AM and increase its power (not possible on 1170 because of interference by WWVA in Wheeling, West Virginia); no action has been taken by the Federal Communications Commission (FCC).